tharinahmed/CS411-Group9/README.md

 # BarBuddy.

 The easiest way to discover new drinks.
+See a demo of the project: https://youtu.be/jQcXR6TyBq8
 ---

 <details>

-  see a demo of the project: https://youtu.be/jQcXR6TyBq8

 <summary>⚠️ If you are cloning this repo</summary>
 Be sure to install project dependencies before running for the first time by using: